electerious/Rosid/readme.md

 ## Handlers

 Handlers are functions which load and transform files.
-Invo doesn't care about how you transform them, but requires you to call the callback with the content of a file and a path where it should be saved.
+Rosid doesn't care about how you transform them, but requires you to call the callback with the content of a file and a path where it should be saved.
 The `savePath` must be specified for the [compilation](#compile).

 Example:
 ```js